hmasdev/pybizday_utils/README.md

 # Get the next business day after a given date
 next_bizday = get_next_bizday(date(2025, 4, 2), is_holiday=compiled_is_holiday)
 print(next_bizday)  # Output: 2025-04-04

-# If the argument of the compiled function is outside the range, the compiled function raises an error.
-get_next_bizday(date(2026, 4, 2), is_holiday=compiled_is_holiday)
-# Output: ValueError: "Date must be between start and end dates: "date = 2026-04-02", start = 2025-01-01, end = 2025-12-31"
 ```

 ### Customize the default holidays